microsoft/schemy/README.md

 * easy to embed and extend in .NET
 * extensible in Scheme via macro expansion
 * safe without the need of complicated AppDomain sandboxing.
-It's safe because IO functions are not implemented.
+It's safe because IO functions are not exposed by default
 * runs reasonably fast and low memory footprint

 Non-goals: